About Project Connect

 Learn more about the new projects —approved by Austin voters—that transform our community.

-The Project Connect System Plan includes a zero-emissions fleet, a new light rail system and an expanded bus system with more routes.
+The Project Connect Original System Map Initial Investment (August 2021) includes a zero-emissions fleet, a new light rail system and an expanded bus system with more routes.
 Learn more about the Austin Transit Partnership (ATP) – an independent organization that will guide Project Connect with transparency and accountability every step of the way.

 How will Project Connect be Funded?